-If things like suitcases, tools, packages, or anything else are put inside the vehicle, they will go as fast as the vehicle goes.
+If you put things inside your vehicle - like suitcases, tools, packages, or anything else, they will go as fast as the vehicle goes.
 If you have to stop or turn quickly, or if there is a crash, they will keep going.